 Hint: Click the Help action button to toggle the context sensitive Help Text built into the RightScale Dashboard.
 The Help Text contains useful overview information to assist you wherever you are within the Dashboard.
 If you are not yet familiar with ServerTemplates and the MultiCloud Marketplace, please take a minute to read the Help Text.

-The "apache install" RightScript is now listed under the Boot Scripts section.
+The "apache install" RightScript is now listed under the Boot Sequence section.
 This RightScript is configured to run at boot time whenever the “apache webserver” ServerTemplate is used to create a new Server.

 Note: Operational Scripts can be manually run when a Server is operational, whereas Decommission Scripts are executed during the shutdown phase in order to provide a more graceful server termination.